r0bert-t/personal-voice-rag/README.md

 ## System Architecture

-Personal voice agent is using [Ollama](https://ollama.com/) as the core LLM engine, open-source [LangChain development framework](https://www.langchain.com/) that acts as a bridge between the AI model and data source and [Chroma](https://www.trychroma.com/) vector database for storing user data.
+Personal voice agent is using [Ollama](https://ollama.com/) as the core LLM engine, open-source [LangChain development framework](https://www.langchain.com/) that acts as a bridge between the AI model and data sources.
+For storing user data it was used [Chroma](https://www.trychroma.com/) vector database .

+### Ollama
 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.

 ### LLM model
 For LLM is was used [Llama 3.2 (3B)](https://ollama.com/library/llama3.2:3b) model that balances high-performance text generation with ultra-low hardware requirements and it is perfectly suited for hardware like personal computers.
 It offers maximum context window of 128K tokens